AZMCode/git-credential-bw/docs/Source/README.md

-This is the index page for the project.
-Take care of what is here.
+These are the Documentation pages for the git-credential-bw project.
+Please refer to the sidebar to navigate around the project, including tutorials.